OfficeDev/Microsoft-Teams-Samples/samples/tab-personal-quickstart/ts/README.md

 ---
 page_type: sample
-description: Sample personal tab quick-start app.
+description: This sample app demonstrates how to create a personal tab in Microsoft Teams using TypeScript.
 products:
 - office-teams
 - office